 What to Wear in Dubai at the Beach/Pool Area

 What can women wear in Dubai at the beach?
-Dubai is a lot about beaches and pools and thus make sure to plan some time for your Dubai itinerary but also pack the right clothes.
+Dubai is a lot about beaches and pools, and thus, make sure to plan some time for your Dubai itinerary and pack the right clothes.

 - At the beach/hotel pool, women can wear bikinis or bathing suits.
 Dubai and Abu Dhabi are still quite liberal.
 Some other Emiratis aren’t.